shobrook/communities/README.md

 ## Getting Started

 Each algorithm expects an adjacency matrix representing an undirected graph.
 This matrix should be a 2D `numpy` array.
-Once you have this, just import the algorithm you want to use from `communities.algorithms` and plug in the matrix, like so:
+Once you have this, just import the algorithm you want to use from `communities.algorithms` and plug in the matrix.

 TODO: Add picture of graph